samm00/jsalt/README.md

 Many of pre-trained models are pre-trained only on Enlgish data.
 This begs the question: how well do these models capture pitch information from other languages?
 Does learning to represent pitch in one language transfer over to others?

+Here, zero-shot multilingual pitch reconstruction is performed using the above method.
+The results follow:

+### Results

+TODO

 ### Data Examples